lakshmi-gov/lakshmi-gov.github.io/_pages/about.md

 social: false           # includes social icons at the bottom of the page
 ---

-I am an ICoN Postdoctoral Associate at the McGovern Institute for Brain Research at MIT working with Ila Fiete and Josh McDermott.
+I am an ICoN Postdoctoral Associate at the McGovern Institute for Brain Research at MIT working with Josh McDermott and Ila Fiete.
 I received my PhD in 2022 from Brown in Computational Neuroscience with Thomas Serre.
 During that time I was a Carney Graduate Fellow as part of the Robert J. & Nancy D. Carney Institute for Brain Science and a DARPA Riser.
 Previously XXX, and received undergraduate degrees in Computer Science and Biophysics from National University of Singapore.